PrismarineJS/node-minecraft-data/doc/api.md

 the major version (example : 1.8), also the name of the minecraft-data version

+### minecraft-data.version.dataVersion

+"Data version" for this Minecraft version, used for example when writing chunks to disk

 ### minecraft-data.version.< (other)
 Returns true if the current version is less than than the `other` version's dataVersion